Literally meaning “to touch your heart”, when it comes to dim sum there’s a dish for everyone. Here’s where to go for the best dim sum in Hong Kong…

 Man Mo Dim Sum – Best For Fusion Dim Sum

-Editor’s Note: This article was originally published on 3, November 2017 and was updated on 14, July 2019.
+Editor’s Note: This article was originally published in November, 2017 and was most recently updated in January, 2022 by Aarohi Narain.